ScryEngineering/scrygroup.com/content/tutorial-pages/2019-03-24/configuring-jupyter-auto-completion.md

 Note you may need to refresh the browser to get this to apply.

 This is just an automated version of editing the configuration file directly.
-This file will go in the first configuration path as seen in `jupyter --paths`, this my case this was `~/.jupyter/nbconfig/notebook.json`.
+This file will go in the first configuration path as seen in `jupyter --paths`, in my case this was `~/.jupyter/nbconfig/notebook.json`.